LATEST BLOGS & NEWS

 As an employer, providing your employees with clear and legally approved contracts of employment is critical, both to adhere to legal requirements and to set out what is expected from both parties during the term of employment.
 In addition, many employers also issue...

-Redundancy Selection Pools and How to Use Them
+Redundancy Selection Pools And How To Use Them

 A redundancy selection pool is a way to group employees with similar roles who are at risk of redundancy.
 It is crucial to ensure that the selection process is impartial and without discrimination and to document the selection criteria and methodology used.
 It's worth...